centrifugal/centrifugo/README.md

 * Administrative web interface
 * Scale to several machines with Redis
 * Ready to deploy (docker, rpm, Nginx configuration)
-* Easily integrates with existing web site - no need to rewrite your code
+* Easily integrates with existing application - no need to rewrite your backend code
+* MIT license

 Simplified scheme: